Ayusherhjyuk/chai/README.md

 You can start editing the page by modifying `app/page.js`.
 The app supports **live reload**, so changes reflect instantly.

----

-## 🌐 Deployment

-The easiest way to deploy your Next.js app is through **[Vercel](https://vercel.com/)** — it's made by the same team that built Next.js.

-For other options, refer to the official [Next.js deployment documentation](https://nextjs.org/docs/deployment).

----

 ## 📚 Learn More